OctopusDeploy/docs/docs/administration/workers/index.md

 :::hint
 Future versions of Octopus Server will expand on the [worker concept](https://github.com/OctopusDeploy/Specs/blob/master/Workers/index.md), allowing you to create worker pools with multiple workers.
 Steps then can be configured to run on those pools.

-When that feature is released, the commandline options will be removed.
+When that feature is released, the command-line options will be removed.
 If an external worker is configured, it will automatically be added to the default worker pool.
 :::

 ### Setup

 To enable the external worker, you will need to set up a Tentacle, either on the same machine as the server or a different machine.
 You can use an existing Tentacle that is used as a deployment target.
 We recommend that the Tentacle is on the same local network as the server to speed up package transfers.

-Once you have done that, and have its address and thumbprint, run the following command.
+Once you have done that, and have its address and thumbprint, run the following command, remembering to replace the thumbprint below with the thumbprint from your tentacle:

 ```
 Octopus.Server external-worker --address=https://example.com:10933 --thumbprint C7524763110D271520C15B6A50296200DA6DDCAA
 ```

-After restarting, the built-in worker will be disabled.
+After restarting the built-in worker will be disabled.
 If you want to revert to the built-in worker, run the following command.

 ```
 Octopus.Server external-worker --reset
 ```

 ### Limitations
-The external worker currently has the following limitations
+The external worker currently has the following limitations:
-- There can only be one
+- There can only be one.
-- It does not participate in Health Checks unless it is also a deployment target
+- It does not participate in Health Checks unless it is also a deployment target.
-- Packages are always transfered from the server to the worker, download on target is not supported
+- Packages are always transferred from the server to the worker, download on target is not supported.
-- The worker will run steps from different projects simultaneously (keeping the behavior of the built-in worker), which could allow one project to access the working folder of another project
+- The worker will run steps from different projects simultaneously (keeping the behavior of the built-in worker), which could allow one project to access the working folder of another project.

 ## Where steps run
-The following step types and configurations run on a worker
+The following step types and configurations run on a worker:
-- Any step that runs a script (usually user supplied) or has a package that has an execution plan of `Octopus Server` or `Octopus Server on behalf of roles`
+- Any step that runs a script (usually user supplied) or has a package that has an execution plan of `Octopus Server` or `Octopus Server on behalf of roles`.
-- Any step that runs on a target other than a Tentacle, SSH or Offline Drop (eg Cloud Region, Azure Target)
+- Any step that runs on a target other than a Tentacle, SSH or Offline Drop (eg Cloud Region, Azure Target).
-- All AWS and Azure steps
+- All AWS and Azure steps.

 The following steps always run inside the Octopus Server process (and do not run user-supplied code)
 - Health Check